AB Winner Campaigns

 Build From a Template

-On the Configure page, check the Build from Template box and choose your Template if you have not already done so.
+On the Configure page, choose your Template if you have not already done so.

 Under Segment, click the gray plus sign to add additional test segments.
 You can have up to four test segments in AB Winner campaigns and you can also modify the audience percentages for each as well as the percentage for the final segment.
 The minimum percentage is 10%.